Trunk (car)

-The trunk (North American English) or boot (British English) of a car is the vehicle's main storage or cargo compartment, often a hatch at the rear of the vehicle.
-It is also called a tailgate.
+The trunk (American English) or boot (British English) of a car is the vehicle's main storage or cargo compartment, often a hatch at the rear of the vehicle.
+It can also be called a tailgate.

-In Indian English the storage area is known as a dickey (also spelled dicky, dickie, or diggy), and in South-East Asia as a compartment.
+In Indian English, the storage area is known as a dickey (also spelled dicky, dickie, or diggy).
+In Southeast Asia, it is known as a compartment.

 Designs

 The trunk or luggage compartment is most often at the rear of the vehicle.
-Early designs had an exterior rack on the rear of the vehicle to attach luggage trunk.
+Early designs had an exterior rack on the rear of the vehicle to attach a luggage trunk.
 Later designs integrated the storage area into the vehicle's body, and eventually became more streamlined.
-The main storage compartment is normally provided at the end of the vehicle opposite to which the engine is located.
+The main storage compartment is normally provided at the end of the vehicle opposite to which the engine is located (the "engine bay" or "engine compartment").

-Some mid-engined or electric cars have luggage compartments both in the front and in the rear.
-Examples include the Porsche 914 and Boxster as well as Toyota MR2.
-The mid-engined Fiat X1/9 also has two storage compartments, although the rear one is small, easily accessible, and practically cuboid in shape.
+Some vehicles have the trunk in front of the passenger compartment, e.g. rear-engined cars like Volkswagen Beetle and Porsche 911, or electric vehicles like Ford F-150 Lightning.
+This is known as a frunk, a portmanteau of the words "front" and "trunk".
+The alternative term froot (a combination of "front" and "boot") is also occasionally used.

-Rear-engined cars like Volkswagen Beetle or Porsche 911 have the trunk in front of the passenger compartment.
-The Volkswagen Type 3 featured a rear engine design that allowed for a shallow conventional trunk in the rear as well as space in the front for luggage.
+There are also vehicles with both front and rear trunks, either with low profile rear drivetrains, e.g. Volkswagen Type 3 or Tesla Model S, or with a mid-engine, e.g. Porsche 914 and Boxster, Toyota MR2 and Fiat X1/9.

 Sometimes during the design life of the vehicle, the lid may be restyled to increase the size or improve the practicality and usefulness of the trunk's shape.
 Examples of this include the Beetle redesign to the 1970s 'Super Beetle' and the pre-war and 1950s post war Citroën Traction Avant.